sumprain/website/content/post/ttp.md

 1. 	**Classification**

 	  a.
 Hereditary

-	a.
+	  b.
 Acquired (antibodies)

 1. Alternate complement pathway is constitutively active due to spotaneous hydrolysis of C3 to C3b.
 Unregulated contued activation of complement pathway can lead to endothelial and platelet activation.

 1.	**Mutation** can be of two types

 	  a.
 Gain of function mutation of complement factors (C3, CFB)

-	a.
+	  b.
 Loss of function mutation of complement inhibitors (CFH, CFI, CD46)

 1. Heterozygous mutations are symptomatic